 In addition to the live music at the main festival site, there is a host of special festival events in Canmore, including a live broadcast of CKUA’s The Celtic Show with Andy Donnelly on Friday July 31 from 6-8pm at the Canmore Civic Centre.
 Other events include a free kids’ concert on August 1 from 1-2pm at the Canmore Senior Centre, a youth song writing workshop, free pancake breakfast on August 3, plus the Highline Magazine Pub Stage, yet another opportunity to see live music on Saturday, Sunday and Monday from 2.15-10.45pm (9.45pm finish on Monday) at Union Hall.

-Advance tickets are on sale via TicketPro on the Festival website, the Tin Box, Stonewaters Home Elements, or Canmore Visitor Information Centre.
+Advance tickets are on sale online via TicketPro, or in person at Stonewaters in Canmore.
 Any remaining tickets will also be available at the gate Saturday, Sunday and Monday.